- Must visit

 Discover the best of Bergen — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bergen trip today.

-Bergen is costly by European standards.
-Hotels, dining, and alcohol are pricey, but public transport is manageable.
+Bergen is costly versus most European cities.
+Hotels, restaurant meals, and alcohol are expensive, while public transport is efficient but not cheap for visitors.

 Official public transport app